AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >[!CONTEXTUALHELP]
 >id="platform_destinations_activate_exportoptions"
 >title="File export options"
->abstract="Select **Export full files** to export a complete snapshot of all the profiles that qualify for the segment.
-Select **Export incremental files** to export only the profiles which qualified for the segment since the last export. <br> The first incremental file export includes all profiles that qualify for the segment, acting as a backfill.
-Future incremental files include only the profiles which qualified for the segment since the first incremental file export."
+>abstract="Select **Export full files** to export a complete snapshot of all the profiles that qualify for the audience.
+Select **Export incremental files** to export only the profiles which qualified for the audience since the last export. <br> The first incremental file export includes all profiles that qualify for the audience, acting as a backfill.
+Future incremental files include only the profiles which qualified for the audience since the first incremental file export."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-batch-profile-destinations.html#export-incremental-files" text="Export incremental files"

 >[!CONTEXTUALHELP]